 Another important factor to consider when trying to estimate how high your BAC will be is your body type.
 As a rule of thumb, the less you weigh, the more alcohol consumption will affect your body and BAC.
 The reason being that heavier people tend to have more water in their bodies, which helps dilute alcohol, thereby reducing their BAC.
 As such, heavier individuals will typically have a lower number than thinner drinkers, even when they drink the same amount of alcohol.

 Additionally, your sex could play a major role in determining how alcohol is absorbed by your body.
-According to the University of Rochester, females will typically have a higher BAC than males because your BAC is affected by your percentage of body fat, and since women tend to have more body fat than men, their alcohol consumption will lead to a higher overall number.
+Females will typically have a higher BAC than males because your BAC is affected by your percentage of body fat, and since women tend to have more body fat than men, their alcohol consumption will lead to a higher overall number.

 Further, dehydrogenase, the enzyme that absorbs alcohol is less prevalent in women than it is men.
 Dehydrogenase works before alcohol becomes part of the bloodstream, meaning that a woman drinking cocktails will process more alcohol into their bloodstream than males.
 Consequently, even if a woman and a man share the same height and weight and drink the same amount of alcohol, the effects of the drinking will be typically be greater for the woman and lead to a higher BAC.